tlchambers/resume-cv/README.md

 Consider skills relevent to software development.
 Then consider projects you've worked on before Makers that you feel proud of and/or you think are relevent to technology.
 Good examples clearly explain the impact you've had.

 Here's an example

-#### Communication

-I honed my communication skills while completing my thesis at university, which involved writing and defending a dissertation to a board of professors and Ph.D. candidates.
-I further developed these skills when I was working in a digital marketing agency where I presented quarterly business reviews to C-level stakeholders.
-In doing so, I synthesised complex technical information into a digestible but comprehensive story for the different levels of knowledge in the room.
-My communication skills have also often come in handy while training to be a developer.
-For example, I recently ran a session for my mentees, who have only been coding for a few weeks, on how to use mocks to improve unit test isolation.
-I received feedback that the session was well run and helped them understand this potentially confusing topic.

-#### Another skill

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-#### Another skill

 ## Education